-We have reviewed the accompanying interim condensed statement of financial position of Abdul Latif Jameel United Finance Company (a Saud Closed Joint Stock Company) ("the Company") as at 31 March 2019 and the related interim condensed statements of comprehensive income, changes in shareholders' equity and cash flows for the three-month period then ended, and a summary of significant accounting policies and explanatory notes which form an integral part of these interim condensed financial statements.
-The Company's management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") as modified by Saudi Arabian Monetary Authority (SAMA) for accounting of zakat and income tax.
+We have reviewed the accompanying interim condensed statement of financial position of Abdul Latif Jameel United Finance Company (a Saudi Closed Joint Stock Company) (the "Company") as at 30 June 2019 and the related interim condensed statement of comprehensive income for the three-month and six-month periods then ended and the interim condensed statements of changes in shareholders' equity and cash flows for the six-month period then ended and a summary of significant accounting policies and explanatory notes which form an integral part of these interim condensed financial statements.
+The Company's management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard "Interim Financial Reporting" (IAS 34) as endorsed in the Kingdom of Saudi Arabia ("KSA").
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.

-Scope of Review:
+Scope of review

-We conducted our review in accordance with International Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" as endorsed in the Kingdom of Saudi Arabia.
+We conducted our review in accordance with International Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" as endorsed in the KSA.
 A review of interim condensed financial statements consists of making inquiries, primarily of the persons responsible for financial and accounting matters, and applying analytical and other review procedures.
-A review is substantially less in scope than an audit conducted in accordance with International Standards on Auditing ("ISAs") as endorsed in the Kingdom of Saudi Arabia and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
+A review is substantially less in scope than an audit conducted in accordance with International Standards on Auditing (ISAs) as endorsed in the KSA and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
 Accordingly, we do not express an audit opinion.

-Conclusion:
+Conclusion

-Based on our review, nothing has come to our attention that causes us to believe that the accompanying interim condensed financial statements are not prepared, in all material respects, in accordance with IAS 34 as modified by Saudi Arabian Monetary Authority (SAMA) for accounting of zakat and income tax.
+Based on our review, nothing has come to our attention that causes us to believe that the accompanying interim condensed financial statements are not prepared, in all material respects, in accordance with IAS 34 as endorsed in the KSA.

-for Ernst & Young Public Accountant
+for Ernst & Young